mgdiogo/ft_transcendence/README.md

 The project must comply with the following rules:

 - Development of the site can be done with or without a backend.
-  - If a backend is included, it must be written in pure Ruby, unless overridden by the [Framework module](#web).
+  - If a backend is included, it must be written in pure PHP, unless overridden by the [Framework module](#web).
   - If a backend or framework uses a database, the constraints of the [Database module](#web) must be followed.
-- The frontend should be developed using pure vanilla JavaScript, unless altered through the [FrontEnd module](#web).
+- The frontend should be developed using Typescript, unless altered through the [FrontEnd module](#web).
 - The website must be a single-page application, allowing the use of the Back and Forward buttons in the browser.
 - Compatibility with the latest stable version of _Google Chrome_ is required.
 - Users should not encounter any unhandled errors or warnings while browsing the website.